Fiori-Tracker/fioritracker.github.io/2007FPS01/ca.md

 Independent - does not need any other product to be installed

 ### Transport package
-ZNYPE AC CEN REP - for Central system<br>
+ZNYPE CA CEN REP - for Central system<br>
-ZNYPE AC MAN REP - for Managed system
+ZNYPE CA MAN REP - for Managed system